aungkhantmaw64/aungkhantmaw64.github.io/content/posts/emlinux001.md

 export PATH="$PATH:/opt/crosstool-ng/bin"
 ```

-> We can specify the build directory with `prefix` option,`/opt/crosstool-ng` in this example.
+We can specify the build directory with `prefix` option,`/opt/crosstool-ng` in this example.
 Change this to a preferred directory if necessary.

-After installing ct-ng, we can run the following command to open the configuration menu for installing the toolchains.
+After installing crosstool-ng, we can run the following command to open the configuration menu to customize the toolchains.

 ```bash
 ct-ng menuconfig
 ```

-A graphical user interface for the configuration menu similar to the following picture will appear.
-And it is important to learn how to work with `Kconfig` as we will often encounter `menuconfig` in different stages of embedded Linux development since most build systems commonly use `Kconfig` for configuration.
+A graphical user interface similar to the configuration menu in the following picture will appear.
+And it is important to learn how to work with `Kconfig` as we will often encounter `menuconfig` in different stages of embedded Linux development since most build systems use `Kconfig` for configuration.

 ![crosstool-ng menuconfig](/images/ct-ng-menuconfig.png)

 First-timers who have no experience working with the toolchains can get significantly overwhelmed by the available options.
-This may still be true when working with the bootloader (U-Boot), kernel, and rootfs.
+This may still be true when working with the bootloader (U-Boot), linux kernel, and rootfs (busybox).
 For this reason, we can always find the pre-built configuration files provided by the vendor in almost all the projects.

 For `crosstool-ng`, we can run the following commands to see the available configurations: